top cx logo

 We look at how the requirement to properly equip cars in mountainous areas works with rental vehicles

-Reader Question: How does the enactment of the new Loi Montagne work for rental vehicles?
-I often rent a car in Toulouse and drive to our second home which is within 2km of a ‘winter tyre’ area, where the nearest supermarket is located.
+Reader Question: How does the Loi Montagne work for rental vehicles?
+I often rent a car in an area where the rules are partially in place to drive to our second home from the airport.
 Is it the rental company’s responsibility to provide chains or tyres or that of the renter, and do we have to ask for this or is it standard?

 Between November 1 and March 31 every winter, people driving in many mountainous regions of France must make sure that their cars are equipped with winter tyres, or have snow chains or fabric ‘socks’ in their boot.

-Some 48 departments are allowed to impose this rule, but only 34 have (so far) decided to apply it across all or some of their area, with affected zones indicated by signs.
-So, it is possible that the supermarket is not actually in an affected area, though you should look out for the signs.
+In the 2023/2024 year, 34 departments decided to apply it across all or some of their area, with affected zones indicated by signs.
+It is possible that the no communes you drive through are in affected areas, though you should look out for the signs indicating where the Loi Montagne is applicable.

 If you are renting a car, you should be aware that unless you say otherwise, you will generally be provided with a vehicle which does not have winter tyres or chains, even if the car hire firm is situated in an area where the requirements apply.